 A driver who is involved in a motor vehicle crash in Nevada has five legal duties.
 They are:

 The statute of limitations is a time limit within which an injured person may file a lawsuit.
 In most cases in Nevada, the personal injury statute of limitations is two years after the date the accident occurred.
 If a victim fails to file a lawsuit within the statute of limitations, they may be unable to sue for damages arising from that accident.
-The statute of limitations is vitally important, so it is best to consult with a Nevada car accident lawyer as soon as possible.
+The statute of limitations is vitally important, so it is best to consult with a Las Vegas car accident lawyer as soon as possible.

 Also, the statute of limitation deadlines applies to filing lawsuits, not to filing insurance claims, which should usually be done as soon as possible after the collision.

 Car accidents are traumatic, and the consequences may be life-altering.
 For more information, or a free consultation, consult the experienced, dedicated attorneys at Gena Corena & Associates at 702-680-1111, or contact us online.